jessicalh/lifechoices/README.md

 Everyone who runs it asks what Tempus Cuniculorum means.
 It is the best I could do for a short Latin motto Daffy Duck might choose: "Rabbit Season".
 Which one may find amusing, or not, depending on how one spent Saturday morning when small and impressionable.

+This is an experiment and a very small, done-and-done private project.
+Functionality is encapsulated in a single HTML file.
+Unlike other projects in this repository, there is no develop branch, and future enhancements are unlikely.

 ## Overview